North Korea test fires ballistic missile off east coast | DW | 19.10.2021

 The South Korean military was "closely monitoring the situation and maintaining readiness posture in close cooperation with the United States, to prepare for possible additional launches," it said.

-Japanese Prime Minister Fumio Kishida said two ballistic missiles were fired, calling the North's recent missile tests "very regrettable."
+Japanese Prime Minister Fumio Kishida said their initial analysis suggested that the North fired two ballistic missiles, and called the continued weapons tests "very regrettable."

 The prime minister, who is going into a general election later this month, was pulled off the campaign trail to deal with the missile situation.